aredotna/building/_posts/2017-08-10-the-poetry-of-tools.markdown

 ---
 ## Early Works
-In early examples of Human Computer Interaction, technological limitations shaped the work, and poetic forms emerged from those constraints.
+In early examples of Human–computer interaction, technological limitations shaped the work, and poetic forms emerged from those constraints.
 Beyond aesthetics, their constraints also influence how these works were and are consumed.
 The pace of these pieces, intentional or not, causes the visitor to sit, watch, and listen.

 <figure>
   <h5>Myron Krueger, Videoplace, 1985</h5>
   <iframe width="560" height="315" src="https://www.youtube.com/embed/YyIWzapmOLI" frameborder="0" allowfullscreen></iframe>
   <figcaption>
     Computer artist Myron Krueger is considered to be a pioneer of virtual reality research.
 He focused on exploring the interactions between humans and computers.
 By 1985, Krueger had created <a href="https://www.are.na/block/1031803"><i>Videoplace</i></a> to explore early computer vision and interaction work within the University of Connecticut's Artificial Reality Lab.
-Users in the space were able to see their actions as crude silhouettes interacting with on-screen buttons and objects..
+Users in the space were able to see their actions as crude silhouettes interacting with on-screen buttons and objects.
   </figcaption>
 </figure>